zhuofengwu920/t3020/README.md

 ### Errors

 There are three deliberate errors, marked E1, E2 and E3.
 Finding other (non-deliberate and unknown to me)  errors will get a bonus -- clearly add below this line in your copy of the README what the errors are and how you fixed them.

+E1: The row list was ran from index 2-9 which mean it was ran from T2 - T8, rather than the desired T1 - T8.

+E1 fix: The index range was changed from [2:9] to [1:9]

+E2: The check also errors out if they are equal, while that was not intended.

+E2 fix: The comparison operator changed from <= to <

+E2++(bonus?): The loop runs for 9 times, but the loop should run from T1 - T7 with total to be 7 times.
+Excluding the TALL due to TALL includes T8 as part of the sum

+E2++ fix: Change the loop's range from (7) to (1,8)

+E2++2: In the print statement, the n value used was a global rather than it been pass through as a paremeter.
+It would be better to pass it as a paremeter to keep it consistent(as the check_row had it as a paremeter)

+E2++2 fix: Add n as an additional paremeter

+E3: